headerphoto

 To reinforce its commitment to the community, the Festival has also given public school and community ensembles the unique opportunity to perform at the festival, including: the Nassau County Girl Scouts Choir, the Herricks High School orchestra, the Gemini Youth orchestra (Island wide membership), the Uniondale High School Orchestra, the North Shore High School Madrigal Choir, the LI High School of the Arts dance ensemble, etc.

-Musical Cuisine, a champagne brunch and music series taking place at the De Seversky Center, NY Institute of Technology in Old Westbury LI.
-This series of six events annually features a wide variety of chamber music programs with our international class artists and unique repertory.
+Musical Cuisine, a champagne brunch and music series taking place at the Coindre Chateau in HuntingtonI.
+This series annually features a wide variety of chamber music programs with our international class artists and unique repertory.
 The ambience is beautiful as well as relaxed and includes a pre-concert lecture demonstration.
 Concerts at Planting Fields: the ensemble also maintains an ongoing series of concert events at the Planting Fields Arboretum in Coe Hall, as well as various other sites on the grounds of this unique and beautiful 400 acre facility.
 Concerts take place in conjunction with on-site exhibits and important activities on the grounds.

 Download our last season's 40th Anniversary Brochure!